Jahia/jelastic-packages/README.md

 In case of a Galera cluster, queries are all executed on the same MariaDB master node, which is replicated to the other ones.

+#### JCustomer

+A jCustomer environment contains:
+- One or two jCustomer nodes
+- One or thress Elasticsearch nodes

+Nodes numbers depend of the environment purpose: _development_ or _production_.

 ### Docker images

+#### Jahia env

 Images used by Jahia environment nodes: